madhura-adadande/Group7_BigData_Assignment02/README.md

 10. On the side bar, navigate to the **Raw Tables** page, select the **year** and **quarter**.
 Then click on **Trigger Raw Data Processing** button, to run the dag and execute predefined queries and custom query.
 11. Go to the **Fact Tables** Page, where the **year** and **quarter** will be automatically selected.Then click on **Trigger FACT Table Processing** button, to run the dag and execute predefined queries and custom query.
 12. Navigate to the **Json Table** Page, where the year and quarter will be automatically selected.Then click on **Trigger JSON Data Processing** button,  to run the dag and execute predefined queries and custom query.

+Contributions
+Vemana Anil Kumar - 60%
+Ashwin Badamikar - 20%
+Madhura Adadande - 20%
+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK